 It was easier in the old days when nobody saw this stuff.

-Nobody saw 92,000 battle fatalities in the Pacific Theater in World War II, and nobody saw the million and a half Japanese deaths.
+Nobody saw 92,000 battle fatalities in the Pacific theater in World War II, and nobody saw the million and a half Japanese deaths.

 So it was easier to do.

-It's a different set of circumstances today, and it results in the United States and its allies not using the full force of the power that uh we are able to project in in order to appease and and get caught up and worried about whether people think of you and world opinion and so forth.
+It's a different set of circumstances today, and it results in the United States and its allies not using the full force of the power that we are able to project in order to appease and get caught up and worried about whether people think of you and world opinion and so forth.

-You're gonna get hamstrung, and we're hamstrung.
+You're going to get hamstrung, and we're hamstrung.

 Precisely where we are.